 AJ Hawkins uses fine art as a research medium to explore the challenges of living in a mortal body.
 Drawing on her background as a painter, sculptor and custom fabricator, AJ often creates hybrid art works that blur the lines between 2- and 3-dimensional, traditional and experimental.

 Her Kickstarter-funded project, The Reclamation, challenges viewers to choose more environmentally-friendly afterlives by highlighting the value of human decomposition and the necrobiome.
-In years since, AJ's art has focused on experiences surrounding grief and illness.
-Her new series, The Poisoned Body, explores the physical and psychological toll of living with a prolonged and severe iatrogenic disease.
+In years since, AJ's art has focused on experiences surrounding grief, illness and the experience of living in a mortal body.

 Her artwork and writing have been published on the websites of the Order of the Good Death, Death & The Maiden, Death/Scent, Unquiet Things, Haute Macabre and Death Salon.
 Her work has shown at Ghost Gallery in Seattle, WA and Ford Gallery in Portland, OR.
 In 2020, AJ was a featured storyteller and artist for Storyborne's Heart Stories event, and was invited to discuss her work on death on the Critical Bounds podcast.
 She has been a vendor at the Death Salon Boston Artist Marketplace, The Creeping Museum Artist Market and the Deathsploration Art & Resource Fair.